ipekguler/F1-Telemetry-Dashboard/README.md

 Used as a source for syncing into BigQuery with a custom sync script.

----

-## BigQuery Sync Script (Python)
+### BigQuery Sync Script

 A Python script that continuously syncs new data from PostgreSQL to BigQuery.
 Bigquery tables are cleared when a new session begins and populated with new session data.

-## Looker Dashboard
+### Looker Dashboard

+Looker Studio is used to connect to BigQuery data for data visualization.
 See "looker" folder for a snapshot of the live dashboard.

 ## Setup